 York College Alumni consistently excel in their chosen fields, embarking upon varied careers as physicians, researchers, attorneys, public relations executives, novelists and captains of industry.

-Our graduates include Deborah Persaud, M.D. ('81), an associate professor of pediatric infectious diseases at Johns Hopkins University School of Medicine and winner of a $700,000 Elizabeth Glazer award for pediatric AIDS research; Steven Weitzner ('74), a former journalist, now CEO of the Long Island-based technology marketing giant CMP Media; Donald Vernon ('90), a lawyer, who has returned to the York College neighborhood to open a community practice in the areas of immigration, criminal, real estate, matrimonial, family and corporate law; and James "Jimmy" Siegel ('77), a former Madison Avenue executive and now the successful author of novels such Derailed, which was made into a popular movie starring Jennifer Aniston and Clive Owen.
-Mr. Siegel has also handled campaign advertising for some of New York's leading politicians, including Gov. Eliot Spitzer and Attorney General Andrew Cuomo.
+Our graduates include Deborah Persaud, M.D. ('81), an associate professor of pediatric infectious diseases at Johns Hopkins University School of Medicine and winner of a $700,000 Elizabeth Glazer award for pediatric AIDS research; Hank Sheinkopf, PhD '73, a rabbi and president of Sheinkopf Communications, a full service political, corporate and media strategy group.
+Dr. Sheinkopf has advised the likes of President Bill Clinton, Mayor Michael Bloomberg and more than 700 other local and international political candidates; Donald Vernon ('90), a lawyer, who has returned to the York College neighborhood to open a community practice in the areas of immigration, criminal, real estate, etc; and James "Jimmy" Siegel ('77), a former Madison Avenue executive and now the successful author of novels such as Deceit, Detour and Derailed, which was made into a popular movie starring Jennifer Aniston and Clive Owen.

 York has established itself as one of the premier schools in the CUNYAC.
 The men's soccer team (6 CUNYAC titles) and the men's outdoor track and field team (7 CUNYAC titles) have more conference championships than any other CUNYAC School.

 The York College gymnasium features an Olympic-sized swimming pool, indoor track, and state-of-the-art gym equipment.